 - How do you handle tailgaters or other aggressive drivers?

 - How to deal with bad weather including snow, rain or other hazards?

 - What do you do in case your car starts skidding?

-This training video is available in a Spanish or English DVD, and is approximately 17 minutes long.
+This training video is available in a Spanish or English language version, and in either a DVD or USB Stick.
+The training session is approximately 17 minutes long.
 We also offer this training as part of our online safety training program if you prefer that option.

 What's Included In The Box?:

-- This training DVD package contains the following additional resources:
+- This training package contains the following additional resources:

 1) A Presenter's Guide that the instructor can use to help facilitate the training and provide additional verbal support to the video.

 2) An employee quiz on the material that was taught in the video